nhukretep/nhukretep.github.io/index.md

 I grew up on the countryside of south Germany and studied in **Munich** and **Milan**.
 I am member of the German [**Network for Plural Economics**](https://www.exploring-economics.org/en/).
 You can find me on [**twitter**](https://twitter.com/nhukretep) and [**github**](https://github.com/nhukretep/nhukretep.github.io/blob/master).

-Interests: Policy Evaluation bzw.
-Data Science, Open und eGovernment, politics and policies for a digital world, code
+Interests: Policy Evaluation and Data Science, Open and eGovernment, politics and policies for a digital world, code

 *contact me* via mail § nhukretep * de